-Please note that while every effort is made to provide all applicants with a match, CPHR BC & Yukon cannot guarantee PMP placements as this is determined by the number of mentor applicants and appropriate matches.
-At this time matches are manually done by volunteers on a region to region basis.
+Please note that while every effort is made to provide all applicants with a match, CPHR BC & Yukon cannot guarantee PMP placements.
+This is determined by the number of mentor applicants and appropriate matches.
+At this time matches are manually done by volunteers on a region-to-region basis.

-In this program, the learning opportunity is self-directed by the protege who guides the learning by taking on the responsibility of setting priorities and goals.
-In return, the protege receives feedback, coaching, and assistance from their mentor, resulting in the enhancement of the protege’s professional career.
+In this program, the learning opportunity is self-directed by the protégé, who guides the learning by taking on the responsibility of setting priorities and goals.
+In return, the protégé receives feedback, coaching, and assistance from their mentor, resulting in enhancing the protege’s professional career.

 The mentor’s role is to be the ‘guide on the side’ while passing along the knowledge they have accumulated over the years.
-What the mentors can bring to bear on the relationship is vision, experience, different perspectives, and a commitment to continued learning.
-The mentor, while helping the protege to achieve goals, does not set the goals.
+The mentors can bring to bear on the relationship is vision, experience, different perspectives, and a commitment to continued learning.
+The mentor, while helping the protégé to achieve goals, does not set the goals.
 This learning partnership forms the guiding principle of the CPHR BC & Yukon PMP.

 Qualifications and Responsibilities

-It is important that applicants have a clear understanding of the roles and responsibilities prior to applying to the PMP.
+It is important that applicants have a clear understanding of the roles and responsibilities before applying to the PMP.

 To qualify to apply to the PMP you must: